Verification Policy and Procedure

 The priority deadline for federal aid is six weeks prior to the term.
 The financial aid office will issue a request for additional information if a student is chosen for verification and follow up with one reminder before issuing a final request.
 While the final request gives a two-week deadline, the student's file automatically will reopen if the verification information is submitted after this date.
 Please note that while we have a priority deadline, all information will continue to be reviewed after this priority deadline and aid will continue to be determined.

 If a student was chosen for verification after aid has been determined, the student must complete the verification process within this time frame to remain eligible for the funds.
 If the student's eligibility for aid has changed due to the verification process, the aid will be recalculated.
 If the student fails to submit the verification information, any federal grants or Perkins loans will be returned to the Department of Education and any undelivered or undisbursed federal Stafford loans will be returned to the lender.

-Once a student is chosen for verification he or she will receive a request to submit additional information and/or materials.
+Once a student is chosen for verification, he or she will receive a request to submit additional information and/or materials.
 Federal regulations have customized the verification process.
 Therefore, not all students selected for verification will be required to verify the same data.
 Our office will notify the student which data must be verified and what information or materials will be required to verify that particular data.
-Some of the requested materials may include, but are not limited to a verification form, an official federal tax return transcript from the IRS, W-2 wage statement(s), a statement confirming receipt of SNAP benefits, proof of high-school completion status, verification of identity and a statement of educational purpose.
+Some of the requested materials may include, but are not limited to a verification form, an official federal tax return transcript from the IRS, W-2 wage statement(s), a written statement declaring any untaxed income received, proof of high school completion status and verification of identity and a statement of educational purpose.